How To Make A Felt Floral Frida Kahlo Cushion (Pillow)

 Assembling the Frida Kahlo Floral Pillow

-If like me you love to decorate your home with flowers, then you might like this pineapple paper flower wall decoration.
+Like me, you love decorating your home with flowers, so you might like this pineapple paper flower wall decoration.
+This cushion will look pretty good next to this DIY felt tropical lampshade.

 MPaula